automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

 collaboration skills** within a span of **40 minutes**, leaving 5 mins for questions.

-Contrary to some other companies, your interviewer would very quickly introduce themselves and then jump into the initial problem.
-What area or skill the problem would assess is completely up to them and could be on any data structure or algorithm area like below
+Contrary to some other companies, where there is some time for introductions, your interviewer would very quickly introduce themselves and then jump into the initial problem.
+What **area** or **skill** the problem would assess is completely up to them and could be on any data structure or algorithm area in the below list

 ### Data structures to know